raphaelmmachado/interactive-card-details/README.md

 ### Run Local

-To run the project your machine
+To run the project in your machine

 - npm install
 - npm run dev